Cray-HPE/docs-csm/operations/network/management_network/aruba/duplicate_ip.md

          Circuit-ID SubOption 1, length 20: vlan2-ethernet1/1/12
 ```

-To test for duplicate IPs, ping the suspected address while turning off the node.
+To test for duplicate IP addresses, ping the suspected address while turning off the node.
 If there continues to be responses, then there is a duplicate IP.

 [Back to Index](./index.md)